-Campus contact for this program: Professor Maria Roche, MRoche@hcc.commnet.edu
+Campus contact for this program: Professor Maureen Cahill-Lamboley, MCahill-lamboley@hcc.commet.edu

 The Advanced ESL Program is designed for students whose native language is not English.
 Each of the courses in the program will prepare students in the English language skills necessary for success in academic studies or in careers.
 After successfully completing the courses in the program with a grade of "C" or higher, students will receive a Competency Certificate in English as a Second Language.